Developers: Get started with Microsoft Dataverse

 Work with table definitions

 Developing a good working understanding of the metadata (data that describes data) in the system can help you understand how the Dataverse platform works.
 In general you will use designers to add, update, or delete table columns that will store business data.
 You can also define metadata that provides additional information about a table or column.
 For example, most tables have a "Name" column and there is metadata that describes if that column is required, when it was modified, and by whom.
-Both the (OData) data access point and the Organization service endpoint provide capabilities to perform common operations on the table definition and other metadata.
+Both the Web API and SDK for .NET provide capabilities to perform common operations on the table definition and other metadata.
 More information: Work with metadata using code

 Use solutions to package and distribute extensions